idris-lang/Idris-dev/docs/effects/index.rst

 A tutorial on the `Effects` package in `Idris`.

+.. topic:: Effects and the ``Control.ST`` module

+   There is a new module in the ``contrib`` package, ``Control.ST``, which provides the resource tracking facilities of `Effects` but with better support for creating and deleting resources, and implementing resources in terms of other resources.

+   Unless you have a particular reason to use `Effects` you are strongly recommended to use ``Control.ST`` instead.
+There is a tutorial available on this site for ``Control.ST`` with several examples (:ref:`st-tutorial-index`).

 .. note::

    The documentation for Idris has been published under the Creative